meditationstuff/protocol_1/index.md

 (ANOTHER NOTE: I've tried to assemble a "popular introduction or alternative" to my stuff, comprised of books by other people.
 Some of these books I haven't read, but they seem to get at the vibe or spirit of what I'm going for in this big document.
 I will disagree with lots of what's in them or even think they're almost net-misleading, but also they're pointing vaguely in the direction that I'm trying to point, like vaguely in the direction of the "'deepest', most important stuff, and collectively, comprehensively so":

 * Slingerland, Edward. **Trying not to try**: Ancient China, modern science, and the power of spontaneity.
-Crown, 2015. \[Mark comment: my whole deal, which asymptotically includes most of all buddhist attainments may exactly equivalent to the asymptotic "perfection" of wu wei. not sure yet.]
+Crown, 2015. \[Mark comment: I haven't read this, and I don't know if Slingerland is a meditative practitioner, so this may be too wordy and totally miss the point, BUT my whole deal, which asymptotically includes many of the early and tibetan buddhist classical attainments, may also be exactly equivalent to the asymptotic "perfection" of wu wei. not sure yet, but it's sure looking like it at the time of this writing]
 * Siff, Jason. **Unlearning meditation**: What to do when the instructions get in the way.
 Shambhala Publications, 2010.
 * Burns, David. **Feeling good together**: The secret to making troubled relationships work.
 Random House, 2010. \[Mark comment: subtly hyperanalytical and brilliant, though imperfect.
 I don't recommend any of other Burns' stuff, fwiw.]
 * Grant, Adam. **Give and take**: A revolutionary approach to success.
 Penguin, 2013. \[Mark comment: cf. buddhist "interdependence"]